jannickfahlbusch/hubot-whatsapp/README.md

 This Hubot adapter adds support for interacting with Hubot via WhatsApp.

 ##Usage
 To use this adapter, you need to register a new phone-number to WhatsApp.
+To do this, take a look at [yowsoup](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0#yowsup-cli-registration)

 After you did this, set the environment variables:
 * HUBOT_WHATSAPP_PHONENUMBER (your PhoneNumber with CountryCode without '+')